 Offer a clear path to progression

 One of the biggest reasons people change roles is because they cannot see a clear career path.
-You can help reduce this issue by offering development support.
-You might give opportunities for employees to shadow more senior roles.
-Also, try to offer internal promotions so employees don’t feel excluded from development.
+To fix this problem, provide support for growth.
+So, let employees learn from senior roles.
+Also, a great idea is to offer promotions inside the company.
+This way, employees won’t feel left out of opportunities.

 Introduce experience managers